scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 5 minutes
 - **Damage Type:** holy

 Enchant your weapon with holy power.
 For the next minute you may use your spellcasting roll in place of attack rolls you make.
-Your attacks adeal an additional 0/1 holy damage, or 0/3 if the target is undead.
+Your attacks deal an additional 0/1 holy damage, or 0/3 if the target is undead.

 Duration increases by 5 minutes for every level cast above 1st.

+#### Rite of Conquest
+*1st level*

+- **Casting Time:** 1 minute
+- **Range:** self
+- **Duration:** 10 minutes
+- **Damage Type:** holy

+Perform a sacred rite to bless your armor for combat.
+Targeting armor you are wearing, choose any number of the following effects:

+- Add a critical to your defense and attribute saves
+- Deal 0/1 in holy damage to melee attackers when critically defending
+- Remove any penalties for wearing armor when casting divine spells
+- Add a superior die to attribute saves against effects that cause Charm, Possession, or Fear

+Make a spellcasting roll against a terrible die, adding a bad die for every effect chosen.
+On success you gain the effects while wearing the target armor.
+For the duration your armor emits bright light to adjacent tiles and dim light 1 tile further.

+Add an enhanced die for every level cast above 1st.

 #### Solar Flash
 *1st level*